 - Visit my recipe index for menu ideas that are all gluten free with a focus on healthy and fresh ingredients.
 You’ll find lots of seasonal recipes, dairy free, vegan, and vegetarian recipes as well.

 - Connect with me on social media.
 You can like me on Facebook and follow me on Instagram!

 I’m a major food lover.
 I’m hungry nearly all the time and love to eat.
 I believe you should eat delicious food that nourishes the body and makes you feel good.
 All my recipes are gluten free with an emphasis on whole, unprocessed ingredients because when I eat that way, that is when I feel my best.
 I cook with lots of fresh fruits and vegetables, whole grains, fragrant spices, fresh herbs, and limited amounts of refined sugar and dairy.

 Why Gluten Free

 I spent the rest of my time in college following a gluten free diet for a few days, then grabbing pizza or Chinese food on the way home from the bars and feeling bad the next day.
-It wasn’t until I was visiting my now husband in Boston and after complaining about my stomach bothering me after eating ramen, he said “if you know you have problems with gluten, and it makes you feel sick, why don’t you just avoid it all together and you’ll feel so much better?”
+It wasn’t until I was visiting my now husband in Boston and after complaining about my stomach bothering me after eating ramen, he said, “if you know you have problems with gluten, and it makes you feel sick, why don’t you just avoid it altogether and you’ll feel so much better?”
 What a smart man!
 I’ve done my best to be 100% gluten free since then.

 All recipes on my blog are gluten free as written and are created to be enjoyed by all, not just those required to follow a gluten free diet.
 I love making cozy classics that remind me of my childhood, quick weeknight meals, and inspired dishes that are best when shared with friends and family.